RHDZMOTA/driving_records/README.md

 To run this scripts in any android device:

   1. Download GNURoot Debian from GooglePlay.
   2. Download GNURoot Octave from GooglePlay.
   3. Open and install the app from step 1.
 This will install a linux distro (Debian Jessy) with a fake root into Android.
   4. Open and install the app from step 2.
 This will provide you with Octave (a MATLAB-like program).
   5. Close all...
   6. Open the app from step 1 and run _apt-get update_
   7. Install python3: _apt-get install python3_
   8. Install pandas and numpy: _pip install numpy_ (and so on...)
   9. Download Termux app from GooglePlay.
   10. Open Termux and type _apt-get update && upgrade_
-11. Install Git: _apt-get install git_
+  11. Install git in Termux	: _apt-get install git_
   12. Now you can clone or make git-directories (see "**download or clone this repository**")
   13. Follow the instructions in **"To run in a debian distro (linux)"**.

 Download or clone this repository.
   1.

 To run in a debian distro (linux):
-0. You need installed python3
   1. Type in console: apt-get update
   2. Go to your directory: cd /go_to_your_directory
   3. Enjoy.
     - To add new data, type in console: sh ./log_data.sh
     - To see analyitcs: unavailable
     - To ask the neural network for a particular value: unavailable